 Where are the Best Places in San Diego to Find Lobster?

-So I did a bit of research on a few fishing boards online to get an idea of where everyone is catching lobster in San Diego.
+So I did some research on a few fishing boards online to get an idea of where everyone is catching lobster in San Diego.

 And let me tell you what I found.
 Lobster spots are heavily guarded secrets in the San Diego fishing community!
 Down below are a few spots that I did uncover for you.